 There is wide literature on the problem of decremental SCCs.
-Recently, in a major breakthrough, Henzinger, Krinninger and Nanongkai [18] presented a randomized algorithm with $O(mn^{0.9+o(1)})$ total update time and broke the barrier of $\Omega(mn)$ for the problem.
-Even more recently, Chechik et al. [7] obtained an improved total running time of $O(m\sqrt{n\log n})$.
+Recently, in a major breakthrough, Henzinger et al. [25] presented a randomized algorithm with $O(mn^{0.9+o(1)})$ total update time and broke the barrier of $\Omega(mn)$ for the problem.
+Even more recently, Chechik et al. [11] obtained an improved total running time of $O(m\sqrt{n\log n})$ .

 However, these algorithms and in fact all the previous algorithms have an $\Omega(m)$ worst case update time for a single edge deletion.
 This is not a coincidence.
-Recent developments in conditional lower bounds by Abboud and V. Williams [1] and by Henzinger, Krinninger, Nanongkai and Saranurak [19] showed that unless a major breakthrough happens, the worst case update time of a single operation in any algorithm for decremental SCCs is $\Omega(m)$.
+Recent developments in conditional lower bounds by Abboud and Williams [1] and by Henzinger et al. [24] showed that unless a major breakthrough happens, the worst case update time of a single operation in any algorithm for decremental SCCs is $\Omega(m)$ .
 Therefore, in order to obtain further theoretical understanding on the problem of decremental SCCs, and in particular on the worst case update time it is only natural to focus on the restricted dynamic model of fault tolerant.